How to Use and Load Static Files in Django?

 Let’s we are going to access the static file in views.py.
 (You can access the static file path in any Python script.)

-Static file can be image, pdf, css, JavaScript, etc… In this example, we are trying to access pdf file.
+Static files can be images, pdf, CSS, JavaScript, etc… In this example, we are trying to access a pdf file.

 Open views.py.
-We want to get the static path in sample_view() method.
+We want to get the static path in the sample_view() method.

 Use static() from django.templatetags.static module.